 The majority of people who live in these communities are involved in fishing activities, and others earn an income by transporting people by boat to the nearest cities of Granada, Nandaime, and Rivas on a daily basis.
 There is a multi-grade primary school in each of these communities, and GRID Alternatives has supported the installation of solar systems on schools in El Islote, Terron Colorado, and two other nearby communities.
 Solar has allowed schools to develop a more dynamic learning curriculum, through the use of new educational technologies.
 With the installation of solar home systems, 13 families now have access to clean, reliable electricity in their homes, providing families with safer, higher quality lighting for reading and studying at night, and the ability to charge cell phones and plug in other electric appliances that can give families better access to news, entertainment, and income generating opportunities.

 The communities of El Islote, Terron Colorado and Manares are difficult to reach and only accessible via boat.

-Six volunteers from Nicaragua will travel with GRID to El Islote, Terron Colorado and Manares to install the 13 solar system from start-to-finish, gaining hands-on experience in solar installation, and building their skills and resumes to enter the growing solar industry in Nicaragua.
+Six volunteers from Nicaragua traveled with GRID to the communities of El Islote, Terron Colorado and Manares on Zapatera Island to install the 13 solar systems from start-to-finish, gaining hands-on experience in solar installation, and building their skills and resumes to enter the growing solar industry in Nicaragua.

 Local Nicaraguan volunteers work alongside GRID staff during project installations, for hands-on training opportunities in solar.